Atlas975/Notes/OperatingSystems/Paging.md

 ![[Pasted image 20221212221901.png|400|400]]

 ## Shared memory paging
-- Paging can be utilized as a way to create shared memory between processes
+- Paging can be utilised as a way to create shared memory between processes
 - Useful for shared libraries such as standard OS or math libs

 ![[Pasted image 20221212224501.png|400|400]]

-- Metadata in each process used by loader to ensure any requested libraries already exists in memory
+- Process metadata is used by loader to ensure any requested libraries already exists in memory
 - Example of shared library execution:

 ![[Pasted image 20221213011529.png|400|400]]